 - keep up and improve your skills with regular practice

 - maintain your general fitness and stamina by training

 - make sure your diet and lifestyle help you to achieve peak performance

 - take advice from coaches, nutritionists, exercise professionals, sports psychologists and doctors

 You could work on a sports field or at a fitness centre.

 Your working environment may be outdoors in all weathers and you may spend nights away from home.

 In the more physical and contact sports, your career would usually be short.
 Many professionals finish their sporting career by the age of 35.

 After your career ends, you could stay involved in sport by moving into areas like coaching, refereeing, team management, sports journalism or sports centre work.

-You can get more details on what it takes to become a professional sportsperson from Sport England.Data from National Careers Service.
+You can get more details on what it takes to become a professional sportsperson from Sport England.Powered by Pathways.